phonegap/phonegap-docs/docs/4-phonegap-build/7-faq.html.md

 ## How do I get started with PhoneGap Build?

 Simply upload your web assets - a ZIP file of HTML, CSS and JavaScript, or a single index.html file - to PhoneGap Build, point us to your Git or SVN repository.
-Then we’ll undertake the compilation and packaging for you.
-In minutes, you’ll receive the download URLs for all mobile platforms.
+Then we'll undertake the compilation and packaging for you.
+In minutes, you'll receive the download URLs for all mobile platforms.

 <a name="what-to-install" class="anchor"></a>